openwallet-foundation/owl-akrida/docs/NONCLUSTERED.md

 This last part is optional, only if you want to up your own mediator.
 We will proceed with either the assumption that you (a) have permissions to set DNS entries (for Amazon, via Route 53) or (b) will be able to ask for this.

-To begin, clone down the [aries-akrida](https://github.com/hyperledger/aries-akrida) repository.
+To begin, clone down the [owl-akrida](https://github.com/openwallet-foundation/owl-akrida) repository.
 Do
 ```
-git clone git@github.com:hyperledger/aries-akrida.git
+git clone git@github.com:openwallet-foundation/owl-akrida.git
 ```

-Go ahead and navigate into this repo by doing `cd aries-akrida`.
+Go ahead and navigate into this repo by doing `cd owl-akrida`.
 From there, we will want to take all of the relevant files we will need (without really needing the rest).
 We can do that by
 ```
 cd instance-configs/mediator
 mv * ../../../
 cd ../../../
-rm -rf aries-akrida/
+rm -rf owl-akrida/
 ```
 so that we are only left with the relevant files in the mediator directory for this VM.
 In order to proceed with setting everything up, we will need to have a permanent, public IP address for this mediator VM.